Skip to content

 my_file.tif.diameter.csv

-The JSON sidecar stores metadata, ROIs, analysis parameters, and analysis summaries.
-Analysis CSV files store tabular outputs for analyses that provide CSV export.
+The JSON file stores metadata, ROIs, analysis parameters, and analysis summaries.
+CSV files store tabular outputs for analyses that provide CSV export.

 Do not delete the .json or .csv files if you want CloudScope to reload prior ROIs, parameters, and results.